vpxyz/php-quickhelp/README.md

        'php-quickhelp-eldoc-func)
 ```

-The function `php-quickhelp-at-point` can be used to show the documentation in the echo area.
+The function `php-quickhelp-at-point` can be used to
+show the documentation in the echo area.

+If you hit `M-x customize-group <RET> php-quickhelp <RET>` you'll
+find a few variables you can diddle.

 ## TODO